lilyminium/diverse-dataset-discovery/README.md

 These are listed in the help string as below.

 ```
-$ python bin/sort-by-rare-groups_2.2.0_v1.py --help
+$ python bin/select-interesting-molecules_2.2.0_v1.py --help
+usage: select-interesting-molecules_2.2.0_v1.py
-usage: sort-by-rare-groups_2.2.0_v1.py [-h] [-i INPUT] [-o OUTPUT] [-np NPROC] [--no-write-all] [-c COUNT_THRESHOLD] [-n ONLY_TOP_N]
+       [-h] -i INPUT [-o OUTPUT] [-n ONLY_TOP_N]

-Sort a list of SMILES strings by the number of matches to rare environments.
-This takes in a list of SMILES strings and outputs a CSV file with the SMILES strings and the number of matches to rare environments.
+       [-np NPROC] [-of OUTPUT_CSV] [-c COUNT_THRESHOLD]

+Select molecules with chemistries where we are seeking to improve
+data coverage.
+This takes in a multi-molecule SMILES file and outputs
+a multi-molecule SMILES file, where each molecule is on a separate line.
-The rare environments include a list of functional groups and openff-2.2.0.offxml parameters for which there is low coverage in our already available data.
+The chemistries we are selecting for include a list of functional groups
+and openff-2.2.0.offxml parameters for which there is low coverage
-The output CSV file will contain columns for SMILES strings (column: 'SMILES', type: str) and the number of matches to rare environments (column: 'Count', type: int).
-If the flag --no-write-all is set, only these two columns will be written.
-If the flag is not set, all the rare environments that were searched for will be written as well, with boolean values to indicate if they are present or not.
+in our already available data.

 options:
   -h, --help            show this help message and exit
   -i INPUT, --input INPUT
-                        Path to a file containing SMILES strings, with one on each line.
+                        Path to a file containing SMILES
+                        strings, with one on each line.
   -o OUTPUT, --output OUTPUT
-                        Path to the output CSV file.
+                        Path to the output SMILES file.
+                        (Default: output.smi)
+  -n ONLY_TOP_N, --only-top-n ONLY_TOP_N
+                        Only write the top N molecules to
+                        the output file.
+If not specified,
+                        write all molecules.
   -np NPROC, --nproc NPROC
                         Number of processes to use.
-  --no-write-all        Write all columns to the CSV file.
-If False, only columns for SMILES and the number matches to rare groups will be
+                        (Default: 1)
+  -of OUTPUT_CSV, --output-csv OUTPUT_CSV
+                        If specified, write matches to low
+                        coverage groups as a CSV to the
+                        given path.
+Each group will be a
+                        column, with boolean values to
+                        indicate if this group is present
+                        in the molecule.
+Each row will
+                        correspond to a molecule in the
+                        input file.
+A column 'Count' will
+                        be included to indicate the total
+                        number of matches.
+If not
+                        specified, this file will not be
                         written.
-If True, all the rare groups that were searched for will be written.
   -c COUNT_THRESHOLD, --count-threshold COUNT_THRESHOLD
+                        Number of matches to groups with
+                        low existing data coverage.
+Only
-                        Threshold for considering a parameter 'rare'.
-Only groups with a count greater than or equal to this threshold will be
+                        molecules with a count greater than
+                        or equal to this threshold will be
-                        written.
-  -n ONLY_TOP_N, --only-top-n ONLY_TOP_N
-                        Only write the top N entries to the output file.
+                        written as output.
+(Default: 1)
 ```

 ###  1.4. <a name='Contributingdataback'></a>Contributing data back